Code-Institute-Submissions/oerbeyer-MS1/README.md

      - Add `<i class="fas fa-guitar text-success text-light">` for the FontAweoms guitar icon.
      - Add class="d-flex justify-content-center" to horixontally center the button.
      - Add class="px-3 py-2" so that there is sufficient space around the button and symmetry with the header.
-     - Set footer {position: fixed; bottom:0; left:0; right: 0; z-index: 1020;} so that the button is fixed to the bottom and floating infront of other content using custom CSS rules.
+     - Set footer {position: fixed; bottom: 0; left: 0; right: 0; z-index: 1020;} so that the button is fixed to the bottom and floating infront of other content using custom CSS rules.

 ## Templates
 I make extensive use of the Bootstrap framework and templates.